bbo-lab/calipy/README.md

 No longer recommended as conda's PyQt can not be bundled with PyInstaller.

-You can install all the required dependecies into a conda environment with the following command:
+You can install all the required dependencies into a conda environment with the following command:

     conda env create -f environment.yml